-- A. Prior to issuance of the coastal development permit and within 60 days of the date of Commission action on this permit, the applicant shall submit for the review and approval of the Executive Director a Landscape Maintenance Plan that incorporates the requirements of the Biological Assessment prepared for the Goodell Property, Bolsa Chica Mesa, Orange County, prepared by LSA, and dated March 2006, as outlined on page 14 of the LSA report. - B. The Landscape Maintenance Plan shall include, subject to review and approval of the Executive Director, a site plan that clearing depicts the location of the plantings. - C. The permittee shall undertake development in accordance with the approved final plans.
+- A. Prior to issuance of the coastal development permit and within 60 days of the date of Commission action on this permit, the applicant shall submit for the review and approval of the Executive Director: - a.
+A Revised Biological Assessment that incorporates the proposed planting of one mature Monterey Pine tree, a second smaller Monterey Pine tree and one native fruiting tree in the same location as the trees that were removed, in addition to the originally proposed plants.

+- b.
+A Landscape Maintenance Plan that incorporates the requirements of the Biological Assessment prepared for the Goodell Property, Bolsa Chica Mesa, Orange County, prepared by LSA, and dated March 2006, as outlined on page 14 of the LSA report. - c.
+The Revised Biological Assessment and Landscape Maintenance Plan shall include, subject to review and approval of the Executive Director, a site plan that clearly depicts the location of all proposed plantings, and shall specifically indicate that one mature Monterey Pine tree, a second smaller Monterey Pine tree and one native fruiting tree are to be planted in the same location as the two Monterey Pines and one fruiting, flowering ornamental that were removed. - B. The permittee shall undertake development in accordance with the approved final plans.
 Any proposed changes to the approved final plans shall be reported to the Executive Director.
 No changes to the approved final plans shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is required.